-plankton itself is a direct result of the process governing its growth and the process governing its loss.
-Two variables, zoo and G, which refer to zooplankton's concentration and growth rate, are unconnected, indicating that this model includes no effects of grazing.
+Figure 7 shows how PROMETHEUS displays this model graphically.
+The top portion indicates that the concentration of ice affects the available light and hence the growth rate of phytoplankton.
+Similarly, the next chain of influence down relates NO_3 to phytoplankton's growth.
+The concentration of phytoplankton itself is a direct result of the process governing its growth and the process governing its loss.
+Two variables, zoo and G, which refer to zooplankton's concentration and growth rate, are unconnected, indicating that this model lacks grazing effects.